xroi/win-auto-msg/README.md

 - [ ] wake preempted background processes?
 - [ ] enable choosing a single subwindow.
 - [ ] add sendKey overload to take multiple keys at once, then at script parsing optimize so that it uses that.
-- [ ] mouse location tracker tool, for finding coordinates for automated mouse presses

-## Usage Exmaples

-- ...
+- [ ] "recording" mode into scripts
+- [ ] prevent user effect of shift/ctrl keys on background windows

 ## Script files